Floozutter/flooidsim/within-without-atan/README.md

 # within-without-atan
-checking if a point is within a field-of-vision without atan
+checking if a point is within a circle sector field-of-vision without atan!

+made for Dad with LÖVE